5. Send in your Form 6

 The WSIB can take 12 weeks or more to decide a claim.
 They must send you their decision in writing.

-The decision letter from the WSIB tells you:
+The decision letter from the WSIB should tell you:

-- how to get an Intent to Object Form from the Board website or by telephone and
+- how to get an Intent to Object Form, and